 - Save copies of all letters and notices from collection agencies.

 - Save all phone messages and voice mails – this is very important.

 - Make note of your conversations with these bill collectors.

 - Call a consumer rights lawyer to help you recover your damages.

 The law says that any debt collector who violates your rights may be made to pay you damages of up to $1,000, actual damages, and attorney’s fees and costs if you win your FDCPA case.

 If you are being harassed by an abusive debt collector, contact Kansas City attorney Tracy L. Robinson.
 Our law firm, The Law Offices of Tracy L. Robinson, LC, is dedicated to protecting the rights of Kansas and Missouri residents who have been wronged by creditors.
+We have convenient office locations in downtown Kansas City, Lee’s Summit and Zona Rosa.
 Send us an email or call us at 816-842-1317 to set up a free initial consultation.